cschreib/vif/doc/sphinx/known-issues.rst

 Known issues and problems
 =========================

-This section describes issues and limitations in phy++.
+This section describes issues and limitations in vif.
 Some of these are design issues which should be solved by me, the author of the library, but which I actually *cannot* solve, or haven't found the time solve yet.
 Some are not issues but *features*, conscious choices I made that may surprise some of you.

 In any case, all these may require you, the user, to pay special attention to some corner cases, and you should therefore make sure you are familiar with them.